mu-arch/ComfyMods/OdinSaves/README.md

   * Your game will now save your character more often!
   * This means less annoyances if you crash or bug out!
   * Defaults to saving every 300s, configurable!
 (Game default and maximum is every 1200s).
+  * Saves your current position as your logout point (defaults to true).
   * Shows a message when saving (also configurable).

 **Use at your own risk!**